 "This publication provides evidence to support hands-on training on the Nutrition-Focused Physical Exam," said Alison Steiber, chief science officer at the Academy of Nutrition and Dietetics and co-author of the article.
 "The study demonstrates that, with this training, RDNs improve their accuracy in diagnosing and coding patients with malnutrition and thereby increase the amount of reimbursement for their facilities."

-Facilities where RDNs completed the training had an increase in reimbursement for malnutrition as a major comorbidity or complication by 292.3 percent, while it was 171.6 percent higher for malnutrition as a secondary diagnosis.
+Facilities where RDNs completed the training had an increase in reimbursement for malnutrition as a major comorbidity or complication by 292.3%, while it was 171.6% higher for malnutrition as a secondary diagnosis.
 In health care, comorbidity is the existence of more than one disorder or disease at the same time.
 The reimbursement increase resulted in an increase of $57.2 million in revenue for the health system during the one-year period.

-According to data published in 2013, 20 percent to 50 percent of adults are at risk of malnutrition or are malnourished upon admission to the hospital, yet only 7 percent are diagnosed and documented in the patient's medical record – more than double the 3.2 percent rate of diagnosis in 2010.
+According to data published in 2013, 20% to 50% of adults are at risk of malnutrition or are malnourished upon admission to the hospital, yet only 7% are diagnosed and documented in the patient's medical record – more than double the 3.2 % rate of diagnosis in 2010.

-Malnourished hospitalized patients are five times more likely to die in the hospital and have a 54 percent higher likelihood of 30-day readmissions, compared to non-malnourished patients, according to two recent AHRQ Hospital Cost Utilization Project analyses.
-The cost per readmission for patients with malnutrition was $17,500 – 26 percent to 34 percent higher than patients readmitted without malnutrition.
+Malnourished hospitalized patients are five times more likely to die in the hospital and have a 54% higher likelihood of 30-day readmissions, compared to non-malnourished patients, according to two recent AHRQ Hospital Cost Utilization Project analyses.
+The cost per readmission for patients with malnutrition was $17,500 – 26% to 34% higher than patients readmitted without malnutrition.